hayes/altr/README.md

 takes a dom node and returns either null if it has no content to update, or a function that takes a new state object and updates that node with the new state.

 ### `instance.initNodes(nodes)`
-take a list of nodes and returns an array of update functions descriped in `instance.initNode(node)
+take a list of nodes and returns an array of update functions described in `instance.initNode(node)

 ### `instance.updateNodes(nodes)`
-take a list of nodes and returns a function that takes a new state object, and updates the contents of that list of nodes.
+takes a list of nodes and returns a function that takes a new state object, and updates the contents of that list of nodes.

+### `instance.runBatch()`
+immediately runs any outstanding dom updates that have been queued.

+### `instance.templateString(template, callback)`
+ * template: a template string, may contain `{{ my.value }}` type tags
+ * callback: a function that will be called when the template result changes

+### `altr.createAccessor(lookup, callback, all)`
+ * lookup: a lookup string.
+May contain anything described in the value section above.
+ * callback: a function that will be called when the resulting value changes
+ * all: if true the callback will be called even if result has not changed.

+### instance Properties
+  * `instance.batch` is an instance of [`batch-queue`](https://github.com/hayes/batch-queue)

+### instance Events
+ * `update` is emitted with the templates current state after a dom update occurs.  the current state is not guaranteed to be the state that triggered the change.
+ * `insert` is emitted any time altr inserts an element into the dom.
+It is emitted with 2 arguments, the element that was inserted and its parent.
+ * `remove` is emitted any time altr removes an element from the dom.
+It is emitted with 2 arguments, the element that was inserted and its parent.
+ * `replace` is emitted any time altr replaces an element in the dom.
+It is emitted with 3 arguments, the element that was removed, the element that was inserted, and the parent.